Chimney Flue Lining London, Hertfordshire and Essex

 - Improve stove performance and efficiency

 - Less particle emissions and deposits

 Since 1965 building regulations have specified that new chimneys should be lined.
 Most stove manufacturers now list it as a requirement.
 If an old chimney is to be reinstated a pressure test is needed to check on feasibility.

 If the chimney has failed a pressure test the flue must be lined.
 There are different methods available, the best option will mainly depend on two factors – the appliance and construction of the original flue.

 Stoves or closed appliances.

 The most common lining method for a stove or closed appliance is stainless steel.
-With the use of a stove pipe/ adapter, a closed appliance can be connected direct onto a steel liner, thus making a smooth passage for the gasses to travel.
-Closed appliances also require a smaller diameter flue, an appropriate sized liner can usually be passed down the original brick flue – we recommend this is checked first with a camera inspection.
+With the use of a stove pipe/ adapter, a closed appliance can be connected direct onto a stainless steel chimney liner, thus making a smooth passage for the gasses to travel.
+Closed appliances also require a smaller diameter flue, an appropriately sized flue liner can usually be passed down the original brick flue – we recommend this is checked first with a camera inspection.

 In our opinion it is always better for performance and efficiency to line a chimney that is serving a stove or closed appliance.
 For our steel liners we use Schiedel products.
 These are recognised as being one of the best on the market and we will not compromise on quality or safety by using cheap alternatives.